Marlborough White Horse: Inspiration

 The horse may have been inspired by the nearby Cherhill White Horse, which itself was probably created in imitation of the first such Wiltshire horse, at Westbury, remodelled in the 1770s.
 It is unclear whether the Westbury horse is ancient, but the Uffington horse, now in Oxfordshire, has been shown to date from the Bronze Age.
-The earliest evidence of the Westbury horse is in a paper of the Rev. Francis Wise published in 1742, which refers to it.
+The earliest evidence of the Westbury horse appears in a paper by the Rev. Francis Wise published in 1742.